What Am I Forgiving?

 Underneath all perceptions of the world, and the self-concept or identity, lie certain core beliefs which need to be unearthed, exposed, and forgiven on the path of Awakening.
 Until this full forgiveness occurs, experiences in the world will continue to be perceived in various forms, as these are merely an outward picturing of deeper, unhealed beliefs.
 Ultimately, all beliefs in the mind are uncovered and released on the authentic spiritual journey, including all concepts about God, Jesus, spirit, and love itself.

-Drawing from her own experiences, the director of the Mystery School, Lisa Fair, describes some of the core beliefs that need to be brought into awareness for healing, and the means which are provided by Spirit:
+Drawing from her own experiences, Lisa Fair describes some of the core beliefs that need to be brought into awareness for healing, and the means which are provided by Spirit:

 The Belief in Victimhood

 The ego always finds something to deny the holy instant: always.
 When I was in my depression for many years, I started to really see that nothing that I thought was going on, was ever actually going on in the moment.
 It was all memories.

 I had so many memories of being a victim.
 I had all the excuses in the world not to be happy, like traumatic experiences that I was replaying in my mind all the time.
 I remember when I realized that these things weren’t actually happening now, that they were just memories of suffering, pain, attack, murder, and rape that kept repeating in my mind, I thought, Oh my God, I’ve just been remembering this!
 It was never here.
 But my mind was so accustomed to suffering and being a victim, it would play out these memories so I could feel like I was the victim of the world.
 It was keeping me fixed on being a victim, and somewhere in my mind I valued that identity.
 There was the evidence to prove that I was a victim of the world—and yet I was a victim of the world because I believed I was.
 I could see that the memories were all false.
 Did it even happen?
 Because if it wasn’t happening now, where was it?